 When I first heard Billy’s plea for travel to a more spiritual space I was living above an off-license on Islington`s Upper Street.
 At the then rougher border with Highbury, opposite the Union Chapel.
 I was recovering from a whole host of substance abuse issues.
 A creature of various unhealthy habits, camped out in the arse-end of acid house and the summer of love.
 A place populated by addicts and thieves.
 My lover, who was 5 years my senior, was still using.
 She’d go out on a Saturday night – leaving me at home – go dancing, and get high.
 I`d spend the week watching her crash back down – and then do it all over again.
 Sometimes she’d bring people back and I`d lie in bed, pretending to be asleep, and listen to her moan about what a boring cunt I was now I was “straight”.
 Truth is I wasn’t straight, and probably never will be.
-I mean I don’t ever think about getting wasted any more, but the reasons I did, with such self-destructive enthusiasm, haven’t gone away.
+I mean I don’t ever think about getting wasted any more, but the reasons why I did, with such self-destructive enthusiasm, haven’t gone away.
 Probably never will.
-I wasn’t buying, or selling, but I`d go out with old friends, – like the guy who tells this story – and usually I just couldn’t say no. After a couple of double vodka and redbulls, it’d be little liveners, cheeky halves, one for the road, and then big fat white gaggers.
+I wasn’t buying, or selling, but I`d go out with old friends – like The Lizard – and usually I just couldn’t say no. After a couple of double vodka and redbulls, it’d be little liveners, cheeky halves, one for the road, and then big fat white gaggers.
 This wagon`s wheels were super loose.

-Giles Peterson used to play East as the intro to his Sunday night show on Kiss FM.
+Gilles Peterson used to play East as the intro to his Sunday night show on Kiss FM.
 At the time he`d alternate between this and Vangelis` Let It Happen, which is another top, top tune.
-Neither of them sounded like the “jazz” I expected Giles to spin.
+Neither of them sounded like the “jazz” I expected Gilles to spin.
 East was “soul”, but it was way out there.
 Wind blowing, finger cymbals ringing and a rap that reminded me of that `70s TV series, Kung-Fu.
 But whose themes had more in common with Alex Haley`s Roots.
 A song of slavery, and poverty, that begins like a prayer, on its knees, before launching into this irresistible frug for freedom.
 Woodwinds whistling above its bumping groove.
 The muffled, shuffled drums seemed so current.
 How could this have been made in `71?
 The strings spiraled in and out, as if lifted from another record, another dimension, all together.
 I mean, it was so fucking strange, it was borderline deranged.

 “I wanna go east” sang Billy, and I just wanted to go anywhere.
 Anywhere away from where I was.
 It was a song of escape.
 Transcendence even, I reckon.
-I`d visited the cheap gin palaces of excess, and like the lyrics` protagonist was reduced to rags, and more than ready to start again.
+I`d visited the bawdy, gaudy, gin palaces of excess, and like the lyrics` protagonist was reduced to rags, and more than ready to start again.
 The song really opened my ears, and my mind.
-Giles kept playing the tune, for a month, maybe two.
+Gilles kept playing the tune, for a month, maybe two.
 Torturing those of us without a copy, or a clue where to find one.
 Creating demand.
 Supply arrived in the shape of a boot, the debut release on Moton Records.
 Disco re-adjustments by Diesel and Harvey.
 Executive produced by D. Jarvis.
-I`d tried all of my usual spots, but it was Kam in Mr. Bongo who actually came up with the goods.
+I`d tried all of my usual spots, but it was Nick in Mr. Bongo who actually came up with the goods.
 “It`s funny you should ask, `cos somebody just a dropped a few of these off.”
 Bongo`s was THE place for hip hop, but they also stocked a small selection of fashionable house and edits – stuff that would be come to define the disco-not-disco genre-not-genre – which most of the crowd at the counter weren’t interested in.
 So slow-coaches like me could find copies of “cult” hits, like Black Cock`s 12 Inches Of Pleasure.
 Aphex Twin would pop-in and pick up Loft Classics.

-The Moton pressing of East souped that shuffle up a smidgeon, transforming its pleas into a blast of brooding bashment for blues, beanos, and barn dances.
+The Moton pressing of East souped up that shuffle a smidge, transforming its pleas into a blast of brooding bashment for blues, beanos, and barn dances.
 Mating ritual music for strobe-lit, sweat-soaked basements.
 On its flip was a mad, live, dub, where elements of the original were whacked wildly in and out of the drum track.
 I bought 2 copies and self-indulgently span between them at my gigs at The Medicine Bar, on busy Friday and Saturday nights.
 Perhaps that’s why it came to be considered a theme tune of sorts.

 I guess my relationship was the dictionary definition of toxic, for both of us, since I`d without a doubt facilitated her access to gear.
 Somehow I managed to summon the balls to end it before either of us died, and I set about that new start.
 We gave up the flat, and I moved in with my sister.
 I then resigned from my big pharma research job, and took an academic post at a hospital.
 The day I cleared my desk I dropped a microdot.

 I didn’t speak to my ex-lover for the longest time.
-I once, years later, ran into her at The Social, on Little Portland Street.
+I once, though, years later, ran into her at The Social, on Little Portland Street.
 Spying me, she sprinted the length of the upstairs bar and landed a nice right square on my chin.
 It took three big geezers to restrain her, and she’s only a tiny thing.
 I was lucky that she’d put her glass down, `cos she rarely thought about consequences.
 She’s clean now, and happy I hope.
 Living in a yurt, on a commune, somewhere warm.
 Somewhere far far away.
 More south than east.

 Billy Paul’s East has been pressed on a 12, for the first time legitimately, by Be With Records, where it`s paired with Billy’s equally in demand, Let The Dollar Circulate.